FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-07-09-angular-security-lib-angular-auth-oidc-client-v12.md

 image: blog/aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-With this blog post I want to share the news that we just released the Angular Security Lib [Angular Auth OIDC Client](https://github.com/damienbod/angular-auth-oidc-client) in V12.
+With this blog post I want to share the news that we released the Angular Security Lib [Angular Auth OIDC Client](https://github.com/damienbod/angular-auth-oidc-client) in V12.

 {{< tweet 1411759432007049217 >}}